DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture7.md

   - O(log n) in the best case

 ### What is I want to store duplicate keys?
-- Create a multimap (lookupo multimap ADT)
+- Create a multimap (lookup multimap ADT)
   - return the list, and return that for a given key
 - One node with a key